15 August 2025

 How To Training Wrestling Sport

-Most wrestling sports are only effective for professional wrestling athletes, you can’t train it alone at home as aerobic exercise because it require trained partner (to performing the technique together) and special wrestling mat at professional club for safety.
+Wrestling sports are only effective for professional athletes, you can’t train it alone at home as aerobic exercise because it require trained partner (to performing the technique together) and special wrestling mat at professional club for safety.

-Professional athletes have organization / sponsor who always supporting their medical fees whenever they injured while sparring or fighting tournament, that's why they can do high risk - extreme sports like Greco Roman Wrestling or Judo high throws / slams without worry.
+Professional athletes also have organization/sponsor who always supporting their medical fees whenever they injured while sparring or fighting at tournament, that's why they can do high risk throws/slams without worry.

 The only wrestling style which can learned by non athlete is only grappling styles like Brazilian Jujutsu or Catch Wrestling.
 Grappling styles are very useful for security guard and law enforcement force to arresting the criminal, they train it techniques at seminar course in slow motion - softly with their partners (but yes....for ordinary people, it’s still not effective because it can’t be trained at home as daily cardio - aerobic).